sdsc-hpc-training-org/hpc-training-2021/week2_running_jobs/README.md

 Complete Homework for Weeks 1 & 2 (see README file): https://github.com/sdsc-hpc-training-org/hpc-training-2021

+### Note:  Reporting your work:
+We will track your work using automated scripts, so you need to name the directories as described below:

+1. Create a directory under your Comet home account, and call it "hpct21" (for HPC Training)
+2. Create a subdirectory called week1.
+If you want to add more information to the name, you can use the convention `week1_<your-description>`, e.g. `week1_<introduction>` .
+* This should result in a directory called
+*	/home/#username/hpct21/week1_<your-description>

 For questions or comments, contact Mary Thomas @ mpthomas  at  ucsd.edu